techmania-team/techmania/README.md

 * If your Content features 3rd party music, it may be subject to copyright claims and/or takedowns.
 You may not hold TECHMANIA responsible for the resulting losses.
 * If your Content is publicly available and features any unofficial [skin](https://github.com/techmania-team/techmania-docs/blob/main/English/Skins.md), you must clearly state so in the description of your Content, to avoid potential confusion.
 * If your Content is commercial, additional limitations apply:
-  * Your Content cannot feature the official tracks f for fun and Yin-Yang Specialist (MUG ver).
+  * Your Content cannot feature the official tracks f for fun, Yin-Yang Specialist (MUG ver) and v (Game Mix).
   * Your Content cannot feature the [Fever sound effect](TECHMANIA/Assets/Sfx/Fever.wav).
 You can swap the sound with one that allows commercial use, make a custom build, and produce Content from that build.

 ## Feedback